 Central Carolina Health Network funds a number of different services to fulfill its obligation to serve those persons living with HIV and AIDS in our community.
-To find a service provider near you, see our Partners.
+The services include:

 CCHN’s Bridge Counselors provide short-term case management services to newly diagnosed persons living with HIV, to persons that are new to the region, and to individuals that have been out of care for a long period of time.
 The counselors identify the unique needs of each client and work to link them to appropriate community resources.

 Connecting individuals to stable housing has long been established as a means to improve health outcomes.
 CCHN’s housing specialist works to identify long-term housing options for clients as well as to provide short-term assistance with rent, mortgage, and utilities.
 CCHN’s partners in these efforts include: Greensboro Housing Authority, Asheboro Housing Authority and The New Reidsville Housing Authority.

 Both primary and specialty medical care is provided to clients in our region by the following partners:

 Moses Cone Regional Center for Infectious Disease (RCID)